UNDER THE MOUNTAIN

 A considerable amount of time, and good time, too, has been frittered away, and no one seems to be answerable for such.
 It is a great injustice to the settlers on the mud road that this delay has been occasioned and it is evident that they will have to struggle through the slush for another season.60

-Even when they left their little huts in Inglewood proper, the Poles tended to live near one another, often between Mountain Road and the mountain, where they bought sections they could afford, when they became available.
+Even when they left their neighbouring huts in Inglewood proper, the Poles tended to live near one another, often between Mountain Road and the mountain, where they bought sections they could afford, when those sections became available.
 Unlike the main Inglewood area, their land was not pre-felled by others.
 The first eight Polish families, who were joined by those who left Jackson’s Bay and Hokitika, earned a wage elsewhere, and returned at weekends to clear their own pieces of bush.
 There is no doubt that the Poles living on a certain street contributed to the metaling of that street.
 Sometimes it was working for the good of one’s neighbours.
 Sometimes it was a frustrated pushing of authority.

 Michael Dodunski arrived with his wife and six children in 1883, but was not impressed with what he considered the backward nature of the colony.
 Despite the problems for Catholic Poles at their birthplace, it had an established infrastructure.
 Perhaps he stayed in New Zealand because their only other living sibling, their older sister, Barbara, had arrived in 1879 with her husband, Martin Potroz, and their family.

 By 1 June 1878, Brown’s mill had a tramway over the Waiongana-iti into the standing bush that pulled out an average of 3,000 feet [1,000 metres] of timber daily.
 This photograph in te moa gives no year, place, or names, but the locomotive was clearly integral in moving the massive logs considerable distances.
-It is captioned “In the bush.”61
+It is captioned in the bush.61

 Apolonia Dodunska died in 1928, and her husband, aged 93, in 1938.
 They are buried together at the Inglewood cemetery.